rwxrob/awesome-go/README.md

 * [rwxrob/fs](https://github.com/rwxrob/fs) - supplements the
   standard filesystem functions with simplifications and extras

+## Other Awesome Stuff

+I curate this list myself and do not accept pull requests.
+I'm *very* picky about what makes it onto this list.
+I am open to suggestions if you'd like to open an issue.

 * [gdamore/tcell](https://github.com/gdamore/tcell) - cell-based view
   for text terminals, favorite library for creating terminal apps